saulpierotti/markdown_notebook/AG.md

 	* samtools is used for working with sam files
 * Sequencers are actually high-performance PCs with Intel Xeon CPUs and 48 Gb of RAM!
 * The NGS platforms that are not portable are so because the optics cannot be miniaturized
+* Paired-end reads are obtained by reading a short fragment from both directions
+	* If the fragment is short I just sequence it 2 times in opposing directions
+	* If the fragment is longer I get information about 2 sequence at a known distance from each other
+* Mate pairs are obtained from long fragments (2-5 kb)
+	* I biotinylate the ends of the fragment
+	* I make the fragment circular by pairing the biotinylated ends
+	* I Break the circular fragment in 200-600 bp pieces
+	* I select the fragment containing the biotyn (and so the opposing ends of the original 5 kb fragment)
+	* I sequence it in pared-end reads: I know 2 sequences that are 5 kb apart

 ## Ion torrent
 * There are many sequencing chips, with different throughputs